Chrisser1/os-challenge/tests/hashing.md

 * **Request Delay (`DELAY_US`)**: `1000`

 #### TEST 3 (Search Space Cache Test)
-This test uses zero repetition to nullify the result cache, forcing overlapping search ranges to highlight the benefit of the search space cache.
+This test uses zero repetition to try to nullify the result cache.
 * **Number of Runs (`NUM_RUNS`)**: `50`
 * **Seed (`ADD_TO_SEED` need to be set)**: `1`
 * **Repetition Probability (`REP_PROB_PERCENT`)**: `0`